gryphonshafer/cbqz-site/docs/CBQ_system/seasonal_material.md

                     'Traditional',
                     `
-                        The "Traditional" preset includes 16 books of the New Testament in the traditional order, groupings, and rotation from the 1940s.
+                        The "Traditional" preset includes 16 books of the New Testament in the traditional order, groupings, and rotation inspired by 1940s Bible Quizzing.
 This is what nearly all non-CBQ Bible Quizzing programs use.
                     `,
                     [  879, 'John'                                                            ],
                     [  469, 'Hebrews', '1 Peter', '2 Peter'                                   ],